geerlingguy/ansible-role-mysql/README.md

       when: ansible_os_family == "RedHat"
 ```

+### Mysql 5.6 or 5.7 on Debian

+On Debian, the MySQL default version is 5.5.
+You can specify another version by setting the following variable (for example):

+      mysql_version: '5.6'

 ### MariaDB usage

 This role works with either MySQL or a compatible version of MariaDB.
 On RHEL/CentOS 7+, the mariadb database engine was substituted as the default MySQL replacement package.
 No modifications are necessary though all of the variables still reference 'mysql' instead of mariadb.